 At the edge of the Texas Hill Country along I-35, Kyle is nestled between Austin and San Marcos.
-The town was established on July 24, 1880, when David E. Moore and Fergus Kyle gave 200 acres for a town site to the International-Great Northern Railroad.
+The town was established in 1880, when David E. Moore and Fergus Kyle gave 200 acres for a town site to the International-Great Northern Railroad.
 Kyle and its scenic Blanco River setting offer a charming place for visitors to enjoy old-town grace with modern amenities.
-This community features unique neighborhoods, live music venues, culinary delights, and nationally registered historic landmarks and cemeteries.
+This community features live music venues, restaurants, and nationally registered historic landmarks and cemeteries.

 Ranches & Rodeos

 These are photos of Kyle.
 Explore more Texas To-Dos for inspiration for your next trip!

 Plan your Texas trip then take your Passport with you.